 Spartan David Wishinsky shares how his background in politics has influenced his decision to work towards an MBA from the University of Colorado.

-Having had many mentors throughout his academic and professional life, David highlights how important those were to his current success, and how students-particularly undergraduates-should take advantage of their status as students to reach out to any professional(s) within fields they are interested in because most are excited about the opportunity and are willing to sit down and discuss their career.
+Having had many mentors throughout his academic and professional life, David highlights how important those were to his current success, and how students- particularly undergraduates- should take advantage of their status as students to reach out to any professional(s) within fields they are interested in, because most are excited about the opportunity to help and are willing to sit down and discuss their career.

 In his spare time – which is becoming a limited commodity, he says- he enjoys spending time with his wife and their two cats, watching Michigan State football, and hiking.
 He has never lost a game of Monopoly, earned the first press pass ever for a blogger from the Oakland A’s, enjoys a good hefenweizen, and, if available, would pursue a Ph.D. in bullpen usage studies.